JC Kevin Sathorn Bangkok Hotel - ฿5,000 (7 Night Bangkok Sandbox Hotel)

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de JC Kevin Sathorn Bangkok Hotel JC Kevin Sathorn Bangkok Hotel zal de betaling rechtstreeks van u innen.
+Booking requests put you in direct contact with the JC Kevin Sathorn Bangkok Hotel in a prioritized manner, and JC Kevin Sathorn Bangkok Hotel will directly collect payment from you.

 All of the following packages include the required tests, and transport.